robin-rpr/calos/doc/faq.rst

 .. _faq_xattrs:

-How do I handle extended attributes in Charliecloud?
+How do I handle extended attributes in Clearly?
 ----------------------------------------------------

-As noted in section :ref:`clearly image_build-cache`, Charliecloud doesn’t support extended attributes (xattrs) by default.
+As noted in section :ref:`clearly image_build-cache`, Clearly doesn’t support extended attributes (xattrs) by default.
 Support for xattrs  can be enabled for :code:`clearly image` and :code:`clearly convert` by specifying :code:`--xattrs` or setting :code:`$CLEARLY_XATTRS`.
 This will make :code:`clearly image` save and restore